Gordon User Guide: System Access

 Gordon supports Single Sign On through the XSEDE User Portal and from the command line using an XSEDE-wide password.
 To login to Gordon from the command line, use the hostname:

 The following are examples of Secure Shell (ssh) commands that may be used to log in to Gordon:

 Notes and hints

-Secure shell users should feel free to append their public RSA key to their ~/.ssh/authorized_keys file to enable access from authorized hosts without having to enter your password.
+- Please feel free to append your public RSA key to your ~/.ssh/authorized_keys file to enable access from authorized hosts without having to enter your password.
 Make sure you have a password on the private key on your local machine.
 You can use ssh-agent or keychain to avoid repeatedly typing the private key password.

 Do not use the login nodes for computationally intensive processes.
 These nodes are meant for compilation, file editing, simple data analysis, and other tasks that use minimal compute resources.
 All computationally demanding jobs should be submitted and run through the batch queuing system.